 6. Increased presence

 Being listed on review services increases your businesses online presence.
 You should not feel negative if your business appears on one of these services.
-These presences give you the opportunity to be found online more often and may include things like backlinks to help your business rank better online.
+These presences give you the opportunity to be found online more often and may include backlinks to help your business rank better online.

 7. Social Proof